Regal-Internet-Brothers/regal-modules/README.md

 ### Other

 **If you see one of my modules using types you may not think existed in Monkey, [you might want to read this](https://github.com/Regal-Internet-Brothers/typetool/blob/master/README.md).**

-**Some of my older modules aren't hosted on GitHub, those modules could be in several places, but they're most likely on [BitBucket](https://bitbucket.org/ImmutableOctet).**
+Some of my older modules aren't hosted on GitHub, those modules could be hosted on several platforms, including BitBucket and Git Lab.
+These repositories act as backups and legacy code storage, and are therefore unrelated to these repositories.

-**This repository was released on May 17th, 2014, and was released [alongside this forum post](http://www.monkey-x.com/Community/posts.php?topic=8506&post=93769).**
+**This repository was first released on May 17th, 2014, [alongside this forum thread](http://www.monkey-x.com/Community/posts.php?topic=8506&post=93769).** Issues may be made in that thread, or on GitHub.